 If you don’t have an Instant Pot or pressure cooker, canned beans can save you a lot of time and hassle.
 So don’t hesitate to buy canned beans for the sake of convenience.
 They still rank among the cheapest and healthiest foods available.

 Every variety of bean features subtly different textures and flavors, so try as many as you can.
-See our bean guide to learn how to prepare and get the most out of this important food.
+See my bean guide to learn how to prepare and get the most out of this important food.

 Natural food stores also carry TVP (textured vegetable protein), which is absurdly cheap.
 TVP is pure protein, featuring every essential amino acid.
 When mixed with water and sauteed in oil and spices TVP gains a texture and flavor profile similar to ground beef.
 You can season it with ground cumin and pepper to make a sensational meaty spaghetti sauce.
-Homemade vegan chili with black beans and TVP and it’s probably the most delicious inexpensive protein-heavy dish on the planet.
+Homemade vegan chili with black beans and TVP is probably the most delicious inexpensive protein-heavy dish on the planet.

 Roasted Peanuts and Sunflower Seeds